| Item No. | Item Name/Price | Description | Item Picture |

 |

 This is a reproduction of an early American lantern that was in use at a Wisconsin Historical Museum.
 The lantern is approximately 3 1/2 inches square and is 14 inches tall (not including the carrying bail).
 This lantern uses a 3/4 inch diameter candle.
-The glass is an imported glass that is slightly wavy to simulate old fashioned glass.
-There is glass on three sides with a reflective tin on the back side.
+There is glass on three sides with a sliding metal (same as Lantern metal) access panel for the back side.
 Available in bright tin, antiqued tin, or copper.

 View Larger Picture |